panchalsagar1815/Water-Drinkability-Prediction/README.md

 2. **K-Nearest Neighbors (KNN) Classifier:**
    - Leveraged for classification based on the similarity of data points.
-   - Assessed neighboring instances to determine water potability.
+   - Assessed neighbouring instances to determine water potability.

 3. **Random Forest Classifier:**
    - An ensemble learning model for improved predictive accuracy.